komxun/Unreal-Engine-For-MATLAB/README.md

 # Download and Install Unreal Engine
 - Download Epic Games Launcher and open it to download Unreal Engine [Unreal Engine Download Instructions](https://www.unrealengine.com/en-US/download)
 - In Epic Games Launcher, you can select the Unreal Engine version to be downloaded!
+In this case, we use `Unreal Engine 4.27`

 # Setting up MATLAB's plugins for Unreal Engine